How to Sell on Instagram: Your E-Commerce Guide To More Sales

 Finally, you’ll also get something else that’s highly valuable: user-generated content.
 As part of your agreement, the influencer will be taking various photos and videos of your products.
 That’s content that you can use on your own Instagram account and even on your website—provided you have the influencer’s consent, of course.

-Retailer TJ Maxx, as just one example, uses tons of photos taken by their customers and followers on their own Instagram account.
+Retailer TJ Maxx is a leading example when learning how to sell on Instagram.
+The retailer uses tons of photos taken by their customers and followers on their own Instagram account.

 They always give photo credit, and it’s a great way to highlight their products in a way that increases their exposure, solidifies relationships with their customers, and feels far more authentic than “salesy”.